carbon/Acme/README.md

 # Acme

-An ACMEv2 library for .NETStandard2.0.
+An ACMEv2 (draft 16) library for .NETStandard2.0.